Wild Camping on The Shikoku Pilgrimage

 Read more

-Shikoku: Masako’s Story
+Stories from Shikoku: Masako’s Journey

 Coming back to Japan, let’s go on a long walk